ErikKalkoken/evebuddy/README.md

 >
 > ```sudo xattr -r -d com.apple.quarantine "EVE Buddy.app"```

+### Android

+> [!NOTE]
+> Please note that the app can currently be only installed from the release page and is currently not available in any of the Android app stores.

+1. Make sure you have enabled in settings that you can install from your web browser (For detailed instructions please see [How to install Unknown Sources applications in Android](https://www.appaloosa.io/blog/guides/how-to-install-apps-from-unknown-sources-in-android))
+1. Navigate to the github releases page in your mobile browser
+1. Select to download the latest EVE_Buddy.apk file from the release page (this can take a minute)
+1. When prompted choose to install the file / open the file with the default installer
+1. In case you get a security warning from Google Play Protect:
+   1. Select "More details"
+   1. Select "Install anyway"
+1. Once installation is complete: Select "open" to start the app.

+> [!TIP]
+> If you want to use EVE Buddy's notification features you need to allow the app to keep running in the background.
+This is a setting for the app under Batter > Usage and called "Unrestricted".
+For details instructions please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/).

-### Build and run from repository
+### Build from source

-You can also build and run the app directly from the repository.
-For that your system needs to be able to build Fyne apps, which requires you to have installed the Go tools, a C compiler and a systems graphics driver.
+It is also possible to build and run the app directly from the source on the github repository.
+For that to work your system needs to be setup for building Fyne apps, which requires you to have installed the Go tools, a C compiler and a systems graphics driver.
 For details please see [Fyne - Getting started](https://docs.fyne.io/started/).

 When you have all necessary tools installed, you can build and run this app direct from the repository with: